H.266 Codec: What is Versatile Video Coding (VVC)?

 Another major benefit of VVC coding is that it is significantly more capable of efficient data compression than other leading codecs.
 That is what helps it to process such large files.

-There is also an idea swirling that VVC coding could provide benefits beyond online video streaming.
+There is also an idea swirling that VVC video coding could provide benefits beyond online video streaming.
 Specifically, comments have been made on its potential value to the online gaming industry.
 It could speed up video gaming which would make collaborative play more effective.

-VVC codec is great for streaming in 4K and for online video gaming.
+Versatile video codec is great for streaming in 4K and for online video gaming.

 Is H.266 or VVC the Standard Codec?

-H.266 or VVC is not yet the standard codec for video streaming.
+H.266/VVC format is the new codec but it is not yet the standard codec for video streaming.
 In fact, it is not even compatible with many of the major live streaming platforms and other technology at this time.

 Some industry leaders are predicting that this will be the standard video streaming codec eventually since it provides support that other codecs do not, but we still may be a few years off from this.
-It cannot become the standard until other video streaming technology catches up.

 What is VCC?
 VVC is the future of video streaming codecs.

-Since VVC is a relatively new standard, only a few video streaming technologies support it.
+Since H.266 VVC is a relatively new standard, only a few video streaming technologies support it.
 There are currently no devices that have hardware support for this codec, and only a few software solutions can decode using VVC in real-time.

 This shows how important hardware decoding will be for ultra-high-definition VVC content.
+Without this, even the most powerful devices may struggle to handle the demands of VVC, particularly at higher resolutions.

 For instance, VVC has garnered interest in the TV industry in the last two years since the technology was completed in July 2020.
 It’s highly preferred for streaming UHD content and transmission for television.